-Participation in the Bid Depository System is open to all interested parties, it is purely voluntary in all respects and is designed to enhance free and open competition.
-The Bid Depository System does not constitute the sole means whereby subcontractors may offer general contractors or awarding authorities may receive the bids of subcontractors except for those subcontractors who choose to use the service.
+Use of the Bid Depository System is open to all interested parties, its use is purely voluntary in all respects and is designed to enhance free and open competition.
+The Bid Depository System does not constitute the sole means whereby subcontractors may offer bids to general contractors, except for those subcontractors who choose to use it.

 Any user who chooses to and does use the Bid Depository System agrees that he has read and understands the Bylaws, Rules and Procedures and will pay such fees and/or assessments as provided therein or by action of the Board of Directors.